 It is definitely a gecko...a little tropical lizard with suction pads on its feet.
 They are helpful in the house...very busy keeping it clean of bugs...and they are cute too...just found two tiny little gecko eggs in my bathroom and look forward to the new arrivals.

 It's a Mediterranean Gecko.
 They are harmless, nocturnal, eat bugs and are not native to this country.
-They've been plentiful here in Mobile, AL for a number of years.
-They love to come inside, so my husband relocates them back outside many times each summer.

 From the shape of it's head, it's definitely a gecko.
 No idea what a salamander or newt is, we don't get them in Australia.
 Does it chirrup?
 They are harmless, but poo everywhere, so are best kept outside to eat the insects.
 Good for cockroaches too!